Shakiba97/CET-593-MMSVCC/README.md

 Please follow this link https://www.gams.com/latest/docs/API_PY_GETTING_STARTED.html to install the GAMS dependencies.

 ## Structure
-- agent: Contains the MPC Agent Class which includes the Input, Output Interfaces, and Optimization functions.
+- agent: Contains the MPC Agent Class which includes the Input, Output Interfaces (communication with SUMO), and Optimization functions.
     - gams_models: Contains GAMS files solving the A2, A3 Optimization problems (refer to the paper [Guo and Ban (2023)](https://www.sciencedirect.com/science/article/abs/pii/S0191261523001121))
 - config: contains functions for setting up the model parameters.
 - environment: Contains SUMO files of the Unified 4-leg intersection.